symfony2admingenerator/GeneratorBundle/Resources/doc/support-and-contribution/contributing.md

 ## 1. Creating and managing git branches

 In your github fork, you need to keep your master branch clean, without any changes.
 This way you can create a branch from your master at any time necessary.
-Each time that you want commit a bug fix or a feature, you need to create a branch for it, which will be the copy of your master branch.
+Each time that you want to commit a bug fix or a feature, you need to create a branch for it, which will be the copy of your master branch.

-When you make a pull request off branch, you can continue to work on an another branch and make another pull request for the other branch.
+When you make a pull request of a branch, you can continue to work on an another branch and make another pull request for the other one.

 Before creating a new branch pull the changes from Symfony2Admingenerator, your master needs to be up to date.